 Note to readers : This article could actually be set into many of the categories above.

-IMPORTANT NOTE : If you are looking for a solution which don’t change the way the name resolution works on your system, you can directly close this tab and keep wandering the WEB some more hours.
+IMPORTANT NOTE : If you are looking for a solution which doesn’t change the way the name resolution works on your system, you can directly close this tab and keep wandering the WEB few more hours.

 Where we start from

 Let’s say you are trying to connect to a service whose IP is supposed to be given by a DNS server, itself supposed to be PUSHed by your OpenVPN connection configuration while you opened the tunnel.

 If you have ended up there, not very far, isn’t it ?

 It’s very likely that the PUSHed DNS has not been “pushed” at all, because of (guess what ?) : systemd.

 The workaround is not very a workaround, but mostly a long trip around the globe as it is actually a 400-line long script developed by a very experienced Linux user.

 Why this long ?
 Because it uses a “new” API provided by systemd to interact with some of its services, via DBus

 So basically we set this script as a “hook” for OpenVPN, to tell it to set its PUSHed DNS(s) via the magnificent